-Recognition of An assessment method that considers whether a learner prior learning can demonstrate that they can: (RPL) meet the outcomes for a qualification or a component of a qualification through knowledge, understanding or skills they already have and so do not need to undertake a course of learning for that component or qualification.
-Deviators Register of training organisations A register that provides assurance on organisations that deliver non-apprenticeship education and training services funded by the SFA, or through Advanced Learner Loans, or subcontractors with more than £100,000 in our non- apprenticeship supply chain.
+Recognition of prior learning (RPL) An assessment method that considers whether a learner can demonstrate that they can: meet the outcomes for a qualification or a component of a qualification through knowledge, understanding or skills they already have and so do not need to undertake a course of learning for that component or qualification Register of training organisations A register that provides assurance on organisations that deliver non-apprenticeship education and training services funded by the ESFA, or through Advanced Learner Loans, or subcontractors with more than £100,000 in our non-apprenticeship supply chain.
 Organisations apply to enter the register by completing our market-entry pre-qualification process which includes due diligence questions and testing of capacity and capability.
-Residential Within the Loans Bursary Fund, a category of Learner support Support to help learners receiving specialist provision which involves a residential element, or to support learners who cannot receive provision locally.
-Self- certification A process where the learner is able to confirm something through their own signature.
+Residential support Within the Loans Bursary Fund, a category of Learner Support to help learners receiving specialist provision which involves a residential element, or to support learners who cannot receive provision locally.
+Stateless person Individuals and eligible family member of persons who have been granted leave to remain as a stateless person by the UK Home office because they are stateless, and have no right to residence in their country of former habitual residence or any other country Self- certification A process where the learner is able to confirm something through their own signature.
 Start of learning The date on which learning begins.
 We do not consider enrolment, induction, diagnostic assessment or prior assessment to be part of learning.
-Subcontractor A separate legal entity that has an agreement with you to deliver any element of the education and training we fund, or which is funded through Advanced Learning Loans.
+Subcontractor A separate legal entity that has an agreement with you to deliver any element of the education and training we fund (other than ALL-funded provision, subcontracting of which is now prohibited).
 A separate legal entity includes companies in your group, other associated companies and sole traders.
 It also includes individuals who are self-employed or supplied by an employment agency, unless those individuals are working under your direction and control, in the same way as your own employees.
 UK Provider Reference Number A number given to all providers by the UK Register of Learning Providers to enable them to be easily identified.

-Unique Learner Number A 10-digit number used to match a learner's achievement to their personal learning record (PLR).
+Unique Learner A 10-digit number used to match a learner's achievement to Number their personal learning record (PLR).

-Summary of Changes
+Summary of changes

-Summary of main changes since Advanced Learner Loans Funding and Performance Management Rules 2016 to 2017, Version 4
+Summary of main changes since Advanced Learner Loans Funding Rules 2017 to 2018, Version 2